stoeps13/connections-doc/source/admin/admin/t_admin_homepage_add_widgets.md

         -   Select **Use SSO token** for trusted enterprise gadgets.
 Selecting this feature disables all the security that is provided by locked domains for this particular gadget.
         -   In general, gadgets must be written to use OAuth unless they are connecting to a legacy system that is not OAuth enabled.
 Since HCL Connections v4.0, all of the Connections APIs are OAuth-enabled.
 Currently, SSO is not a standard OpenSocial feature, but specific to the Common Rendering Engine \(CRE\).
 Some IBM® Containers, such as Notes® Social Edition, do not support the SSO feature.
         -   Restricted gadgets are limited in terms of the OpenSocial features.
 For example, they are not able to open model dialogs.
 In general, scope gadget feature access as narrowly as possible.
 Use this setting if the gadget does not require the additional page API features provided to trusted gadgets.
+        !!! note
-        **Note:** If locked domains are not configured, do not add external \(restricted\) gadgets to HCL Connections.
+    If locked domains are not configured, do not add external \(restricted\) gadgets to HCL Connections.

     2. For **UI integration points** select where the gadget is to be inserted in the user interface: **Show in Share dialog** or **Show for Activity stream events** or both.

+        !!! note
-        **Note:** Your gadgets are displayed after the HCL Connections gadgets in the Share dialog.
+    Your gadgets are displayed after the HCL Connections gadgets in the Share dialog.

     3. Select the **Server access via proxy** preference: